Initiative

 Financial education for Latin American youth

 Recognizing that fostering financial education is the key to narrowing social disparities, ensuring responsible utilization of financial services, and empowering young individuals to make informed decisions about their personal finances, Mercado Pago has teamed up with Junior Achievement.
-Together, they are delivering fundamental financial education concepts to thousands of students aged 16 to 18 in public schools across six countries: Argentina, Brazil, Chile, Colombia, Mexico, and Uruguay.
+Together, they are delivering fundamental financial education concepts to thousands of students aged 16 to 18 in public schools across five countries: Argentina, Chile, Colombia, Mexico, and Uruguay.

 How it works